raspberrydonuts/website/README.md

 # Personal Website
 My personal website made using React and deployed with Github Pages

+I used this template and implemented some of my own features on top: https://colorlib.com/wp/template/jackson/

 www.jaredplim.com

 I also made my own site data analytics engine with Node.js and MongoDB, and deployed both of these to an AWS EC2 instance.